 5 Super Simple Ways to Go Green with Your Beauty Routine

 1. Use Every Last Drop

-Can’t reach the serum in the bottom of the jar?
-If a cotton swab doesn’t get it, consider a tool designed to keep products from going to waste.
-One to try: Recoup Beautiscoop, a wand with two spatulas that fit through the neck of small bottles.
-But don’t try to thin out the formula.
-“Water seriously impacts a product’s efficacy,” says Annie Jackson, cofounder of clean beauty brand retailer Credo.
+Can't reach the serum at the bottom of the jar?
+If a cotton swab doesn't get it, consider a tool designed to keep products from going to waste.
+We love Every Drop's beauty spatula, which you can buy on Amazon for just $5.89.
+But don't try to thin out the formula.
+"Water seriously impacts a product's efficacy," says Annie Jackson, co-founder of clean beauty brand retailer Credo.
 Better to turn a bottle over, give it a shake, then let gravity do the rest

 2. Recycle Your Empties

-Plastic bottles with an imprint of the number 1, 2, or 5 within a triangle are typically recyclable.
-Their caps, however, may not be.
-“Cosmetic packaging with mixed materials like metal and plastic are notoriously difficult to recycle,” says Ashlee Piper, an ecolifestyle expert.
-Happily, stores like Origins and Credo will recycle caps, empty tubes, and compacts—no purchase necessary.
-Some brands (like Burt’s Bees, L’Occitane, and Eos) have free recycling programs through TerraCycle, a company that creates new products from old packaging.
+Plastic containers with an imprint of the number 1, 2, or 5 within a triangle are typically recyclable.
+Their caps, however, might not be.
+"Cosmetic packaging with mixed materials like metal and plastic are notoriously difficult to recycle," says Ashlee Piper, an eco-lifestyle expert.
+Happily, stores including Origins and Credo will recycle caps, empty tubes, and compacts—no purchase necessary.
+Some brands (including Burt's Bees, L'Occitane, and Eos) have free recycling programs through TerraCycle, a company that creates new products from old packaging.

 3. Give Away Old Products

 Contact a local shelter to see if it will accept unopened or gently used products.
 Or send them to Project Beauty Share, which will distribute lightly used products (depending on the kind) to marginalized women.
 Piper recommends disinfecting anything that has been in contact with your skin with a mist or two of rubbing alcohol.
 (Put it in a spray bottle for mess-free cleaning.)

 4. Reconsider the Packaging